 By Dewey Caruthers, special to the Times

-Kids in Florida are being arrested for common youth misbehavior at high rates throughout the state, but not in Pinellas County, where law enforcement agencies have embraced an effective alternative.
+Kids in Florida are being arrested for common youth misbehavior at high rates throughout the state.
+Those that have been arrested may need to contact someone like these burlington criminal lawyers for help.
+But these high rates are not happening in Pinellas County, where law enforcement agencies have embraced an effective alternative.

 The Caruthers Institute’s third annual study, “Stepping Up: Florida’s Top Juvenile Civil Citation Efforts 2017,” shows juvenile civil citations generate three key benefits to a community: increasing public safety by generating fewer reoffenders than arrests; improving youth outcomes by providing a consequence that does not include an arrest record; and saving taxpayer money because arrests are much more expensive to carry out.